 Continuing Education and Community Involvement

 As an Enrolled Agent, Katie is required to obtaining at least 72 hours of continuing education every three years.
 Of that at least 2 hours each year must be ethics.
-The National Association of Enrolled Agents (NAEA) requires its members to obtain at least 30 hours per year (90 hours every three years).
-Between 2018 and 2020, Katie attended over 150 hours of education qualifying for IRS credits and many more hours related to Arizona, Practice Management, and other topics related to Daily Money Management.
+Between 2020 and 2022, Katie attended over 150 hours of education qualifying for IRS credits and many more hours related to Arizona, Practice Management, and other topics related to Daily Money Management.
 Some of the classes she took include:

 - Tax Rules of Lump Sum Social Security Benefits